redis/redis-io/views/support.md

 Support
 ===

-Community Support
+Commercial Support
 ---

-The Redis community offers support through the official [mailing list](http://groups.google.com/group/redis-db) and `#redis` on Freenode.

-The mailing list is under manual moderation, so it may take a few hours to a few days for your message to show up.
+[Redis Labs](https://redislabs.com), the official sponsor of Redis, provides fully managed cloud services ([hosted](https://redislabs.com/products/redis-cloud/), [VPC](https://redislabs.com/products/redis-cloud-private/)), and on-premise [software](https://redislabs.com/products/redis-pack/), supporting Redis on Flash (SSD) memory, Redis CRDTs-based for multi-master cluster deployment and including integrated modules such as RediSearch, ReJSON, Redis-Graph and Redis-ML.

+Community Help
+---

 Visit the [Community](/community) page for more public support options and details on how to contribute to Redis.

-Commercial Support
----

-You can [Get Managed Redis](https://redislabs.com) instances from [Redis Labs](http://redislabs.com), the official sponsor of the Redis Project.
-They provide fully managed instances with SSL, email alerts, backups and many more features.